 You can also a high proportion of student loan debt.
 By pursuing medical massage careers, you can avoid four years’ worth of student loan debt.

 How to Become a Professional Massage Therapist?

-The best way to become a medical massage therapist is by signing up for an accredited training program.
+The best way to become a medical massage therapist is by signing up for an accredited training program and passing your state’s massage therapist certification.
 The state of California regulates the massage industry.
 You must pass the Massage and Bodywork Licensing Examination to become a licensed massage therapist.